 Global Social Development Practice (GSDP) is a Program of Study.
-You must be accepted first to SSA's Social Work and Social Welfare (SW) program and then by the Program of Study.
+You must be accepted first to SSA's Social Work, Social Policy, and Social Administration (SW) program and then by the Program of Study.
 SSA students apply to GSDP Program of Study during the fall quarter of their first year.
 Criteria for acceptance include an ability to critically reflect on the implications of cross-cultural practice and an articulation of an interest in gaining a global perspective on social welfare problems, policy, and practice.

 The Global Social Development Practice Program of Study is designed for students interested in understanding social welfare challenges in a globalizing world.
 Internationally, processes of urbanization, economic liberalization, and various dimensions of globalization have had an increasing influence on local contexts.
 Along with some social benefits, these changes have led to a number of social problems and policy challenges.
 These occur across a range of social arenas, including growing disparities in wealth, income access to opportunity, and new pressures on service systems and governance regimes.